 -Meal plan includes lunch & dinner on Saturday + breakfast & lunch on Sunday.
 Vegetarian and gluten free options will be provided.
 Catered by the fantastic Brenna Heron using oodles of locally-sourced food!

 For further information, please email Christina at email@example.com.

 One of our core values is amply valuing producers for their time and expertise, and our registration pricing for seed school reflects that commitment.
 However, we recognize that we all are of different financial means.
 We encourage folks with the means to consider sponsoring or partially sponsoring a seed steward who cannot afford to attend.
-And if you are in need of a partial scholarship to attend Seed School, please email Casey at email@example.com, and we will consider requests for financial assistance on a case-by-case basis.
+And if you are in need of a partial scholarship to attend Seed School, please email Christina at firstname.lastname@example.org, and we will consider requests for financial assistance on a case-by-case basis.